 Step 3: The Hearing

 On the day of the hearing, you will need to go to court and present your petition to the judge.
 The judge will review the petition and determine if the will is legally valid, and the judge will also have to approve of the executor named in the will.
-If there is no will, the court will appoint an adminstrator to determine and distribute the assets or sell the house.
+If there is no will, the court will appoint an administrator to determine and distribute the assets or sell the house.

 The court will also determine how the house will be sold: